centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/dashboards.md

 You can send a public link to non-Centreon users, giving them access to a full-screen view of their IT infrastructure.

-> The link you share will display the playlist content based on access rights.
+> - The link you share will display the playlist content based on the access rights of the user activating the link.
 Anyone with this link can view the playlist.
 Be cautious when you share it.
+> - The language used is the one set by the current browser, even if the initial language of the playlist is different.

 - In the **Playlist access rights** window, click the **Activated** button in the **Public link** section.
 - You can now copy the URL link to the playlist.